DaveParillo/intermediate-cpp/_sources/front-matter/preface.rst

-While most 'C++' textbooks that have been marginally ported from other languages cannot hope to achieve the level of silliness reached by English As She Is Spoke, they still fail in the more fundamental sense.
+While most 'C++' textbooks that have been marginally ported from other languages cannot hope to achieve the level of silliness reached by English As She Is Spoke, they still fail their readers.
 That is, they fail to teach C++ as C++.
 C++ is not C, Python, Java, Visual Basic, or anything else.